Hilary is hours away from hitting San Diego. Here’s what to expect

 San Diego officials are urging residents to avoid all unnecessary travel and shelter-in-place.

 As of 9 p.m.
-Saturday, Hurricane Hilary remains off the southern Baja California coast and will move northward tonight into Sunday while picking up speed.
+Saturday, Hurricane Hilary remains off the southern Baja California coast and will move northward Saturday night into Sunday while picking up speed.

 The main impacts will occur Sunday as the system moves into the county and tracks north.
 San Diegans should expect stronger winds and heavy widespread rain as early as Sunday morning into the evening hours.
 This will likely taper off into the overnight hours.